International auxiliary language: Criticism

 There has been considerable criticism of international auxiliary languages, both in terms of individual proposals, types of proposals, and in more general terms.

 Much criticism has been focused either on the artificiality of international auxiliary languages, or on the argumentativeness of proponents and their failure to agree on one language, or even on objective criteria by which to judge them.
-However, probably the most common criticism is that a constructed auxlang is unnecessary because natural languages such as English are already in wide use as auxlangs and work well enough for that purpose.
+However, probably the most common criticism is that a constructed auxlang is unnecessary because natural languages such as English are already in wide use as auxlangs.

 One criticism already prevalent in the late 19th century, and still sometimes heard today, is that an international language might hasten the extinction of minority languages.
-One response has been that, even if this happens, the benefits would outweigh the costs.

 Although referred to as international languages, most of these languages have historically been constructed on the basis of Western European languages.
 Esperanto and other languages such as Interlingua and Ido have been criticized for being too European and not global enough.
 The term "Euroclone" was coined to refer to such languages in contrast to "worldlangs" with global vocabulary sources.